MaxBGitHub/MouseOverItemComboBox/README.md

         // Current position of cursor.
         POINT pt = Cursor.Position;
-        /* LBItemFromPt will return the Index of the Item on success.
-        ** The documentation states that this function will return zero
-        ** if it fails.
-That is not true though.
-It will return 0 for the ** first item in the list box.
-This function returns -1 on error! */ int retVal = LBItemFromPt(pcbi.hwndList, pt, false);
+        // LBItemFromPt will return the Index of the Item on success. int retVal = LBItemFromPt(pcbi.hwndList, pt, false);
         if (retVal == -1)
             return;